 The answer for the question Can I call CPS for parental alienation is a YES.
 However, there are something you should take into consideration seriously before doing that.

-– How long has the estrangement been going on?
+– How long has the alienation lasted?

 5 Reasons You Should Consider Before Calling CPS